wangzizhe/OptiOrch/index.md

 * **Feature Model Transformation**
   * `modelica.g4`: an ANTLR4 grammar for Modelica files
-  * `parse_modelica.py`: parse a Modelica model to extract it components and their parameters
+  * `parse_modelica.py`: parse a Modelica model to extract its components and their parameters
   * `feature_model.py`: create a feature model and add the extracted components
 * **Optimization Operation**
   * `config.json` & `config.py`: global settings and configurations